 Note that the Pressure Hessian (PH) depends on the dynamics at large scales, thus leaving Eq.~(\ref{eq:VG}) unclosed.
 To address this problem the approach taken in \cite{chertkov_lagrangian_1999} consisted in closing it by coarse-graining.
 Specifically, we introduce $\bm{M} = \int_{\text{blob}} \bm{m}/\text{volume of the blob}$, which represents the Velocity Gradient Tensor (VGT) coarse-grained over a fluid blob with linear dimensions within the inertial range.
 This blob is minimally represented by a tetrad, or equivalently, an ellipsoid as depicted in Fig.~(\ref{fig:tetrad}).
 The result is a phenomenological framework -- that is one not derived but postulated -- suggesting the following system equations for co-dependent ellipsoid's tensor of inertia $\bm{g}$ and the velocity gradient coarse-grained (averaged) over the ellipsoid:

 where $\bm{W}_M(t)$ and $\bm{W}_g(t)$ are zero-mean stochastic terms modeled as Wiener processes, with their covariances dependent on $\bm{M}$ and $\bm{g}$.
-The covariance matrices and the tuning parameter $\alpha$ in Eqs.~(\ref{eq:M},\ref{eq:g}) were empirically calibrated using post-factum Eulerian Direct Numerical Simulations (DNS), as detailed in \cite{chertkov_lagrangian_1999}.
+The covariance matrices and the tuning parameter $\alpha$ in Eqs.~(\ref{eq:M},\ref{eq:g}) were empirically calibrated using post-factum Eulerian { DNS}, as detailed in \cite{chertkov_lagrangian_1999}.
 Further calibration of the tetrad phenomenology against Lagrangian data was performed in \cite{pumir_geometry_2000}.